AITasker/Jobr/replit.md

-# Career Co-Pilot
+# Jobr

 ## Overview

-Career Co-Pilot is an AI-powered job search platform that automates the entire application process for job seekers.
+Jobr is an AI-powered job search platform that automates the entire application process for job seekers.
 The application transforms the traditional manual job search from a 2-4 hour per application process into a streamlined, intelligent workflow.
 Users upload their CV once, receive AI-matched job opportunities, and can apply with automatically tailored CVs and cover letters.
 The platform includes comprehensive application tracking with email open monitoring and interview preparation features.

 ## User Preferences